 The royal title was correspondingly aggrandized.
-It now reflected not only Tamar's sway over the traditional subdivisions of the Georgian realm, but also included new components, emphasizing the Georgian crown's hegemony over the neighboring lands.
-Thus, on the coins and charters issued in her name, Tamar is identified as: By the will of God, King of Kings and Queen of Queens of the Abkhazians, Kartvelians, Arranians, Kakhetians, Aremenians, Shrivanshah and Shahanshah; Autocrat of all the East and the West, Glory of the World and Faith; Champion of the Messiah.
+It now reflected not only Queen Tamar's sway over the traditional subdivisions of the Georgian realm, but also included new components, emphasizing the Georgian crown's hegemony over the neighbouring lands.
+Thus, on the coins and charters issued in her name, Queen Tamar is identified as: By the will of God YHUH, King of Kings and Queen of Queens of the Abkhazians, Kartvelians, Arranians, Kakhetians, Aremenians, Shrivanshah and Shahanshah; Autocrat of all the East and the West, Glory of the World and Faith; Champion of the Yeshua the Saviour and Messiah.